 The 1961 Arkansas General Assembly established Petit Jean Vo-Tech as the state’s second adult vocational-technical school.
 The first building was completed in July 1963 and classes began in September.
 The school initially awarded diplomas in occupational-specific areas.

 In 1991, the General Assembly converted Petit Jean Vo-Tech to a degree-granting, two-year college, Petit Jean Technical College.
 The conversion permitted expansion of the curriculum to include technical, academic and workforce education; community education; and adult education.
 This created a comprehensive curriculum to serve the varied needs of students.
 In 1997, the College again made a name change to Petit Jean College.
 Finally, in 2001, Petit Jean College merged with the University of Arkansas System and became the University of Arkansas Community College at Morrilton.
 Through all of its growth and change, the University of Arkansas Community College at Morrilton has worked to maintain its focus on student learning.

-The University of Arkansas Community College at Morrilton is accredited by the Higher Learning Commission of the North Central Association (www.ncahlc.org).
+The University of Arkansas Community College at Morrilton is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
 This accreditation is emblematic of UACCM’s commitment to providing a quality education for its students.